 The Counseling Center provides referrals to private care for students who can benefit from psychiatric assessment, consultation, or medication.
 In many cases, insurance helps cover the cost of psychiatric services.
 Psychiatric services are provided at the AU Student Health Center.
 You may contact the Student Health Center directly to set up an appointment with the psychiatric nurse practitioner (more information regarding these services is listed below).

-To obtain a referral for off-campus psychiatric care or to discuss your psychiatric care needs, call x3500 to make an appointment with a Counseling Center counselor.
+To obtain a referral for off-campus psychiatric care or to discuss your psychiatric care needs, call x3500 to make an appointment with a Counseling Center clinician.
 You should also call your insurance company to determine your benefits for psychiatric services and any limitations that might govern your choice of provider.
 See our pages on referrals and insurance for more information.

 Links to web-based information about various medications can be found on our Self Help site.
 Please also check out our site on Buying the Pharm: "Sharing" Prescription Medications.

 Limited Psychiatric Services available at the Student Health Center